hulyak/react-tutorial/docs/doc3.md

 ## `useEffect` Cleanup

-- `useEffect` comes with a cleanup function that helps to unmount the component, we can think of it is like `componentDidUnmount`.
+- `useEffect` comes with a cleanup function that helps unmount the component, we can think of it is like `componentDidUnmount` lifecycle event.
 When we need to clear a subscription, or clear setTimeout, we can use cleanup functions.
 When we run the code, code first will cleanup the old state, then will run the updated state.
-This can help us to remove unnecessary behavior or prevent memory leaking issues.
+This can help us to remove unnecessary behavior or prevent memory leaking issues. -

 ```javascript
 useEffect(() => {